 UTRGV Baseball comes out on top against the Alumni team 13-3

-Edinburg, TX -- The first ever UTRGV baseball alumni exhibition game was a huge success for the vaqueros.
-Not only did the Vaqueros get the 13-3 win, but the valley fans were able to see some of their all time favorites one more time.
+The first ever UTRGV baseball alumni exhibition game was a huge success for the vaqueros.
+Not only did the Vaqueros get the 13-3 win, but the valley fans were able to see some of their all-time favorites one more time.

 Pitcher Angelo Cabral started for the alumni team and struck out three batters in the first inning.